 The School Curriculum

-Careful planning and monitoring of pupils' work programmes ensures
+Careful planning and monitoring of pupils' work ensures continuity and progression

 The core subjects are:-

 - Physical Education